 Coronavirus: Melbourne enters strict lockdown amid second wave

-Victoria now has the bulk of infections in Australia, with more than 13,000 cases

-A police car drives past Flinders Street Station in Melbourne, Australia, August 6th 2020.
+A person wearing a face mask walks outside of Flinders Street Station in Melbourne, Australia, August 6th 2020.
 Photograph: James Ross/EPA

 Australia’s second-biggest city of Melbourne began the first day of a six-week total lockdown on Thursday with the closure of most shops and businesses raising new fears of food shortages, as authorities battle a second wave of coronavirus infections.